 Recent history: When he arrived in Italy he was very nostalgic for Portugal: for his friends and grandparents that he can keep in touch with them only by phone.
 After some months, he begins to fit into the social context.

-2.2 Ulla
+2.2.- ULLA

-Physical features: Ulla is blonde with long hair and blue eyes
+Physical features: Ulla is blonde with long hair and blue eyes stimulating even if the family is not socially well integrated

 Family: father, mother and Ulla